google/tsunami-security-scanner-plugins/community/detectors/apache_apisix_cve_2020_13945/README.md

-# Apache APISIX RCE CVE-2020-13945 Detector
+# Apache APISIX Default Token RCE  Detector

-Apache APISIX 1.2, 1.3, 1.4, and 1.5 is susceptible to insufficiently protected credentials.
-An attacker can enable the Admin API and delete the Admin API access IP restriction rules.
-Eventually, the default token is allowed to access APISIX management data.
-See https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-202-13945 for a details.
+Apache APISIX has a built-in default API KEY.
+If the user does not proactively modify it (which few will), Lua scripts can be executed directly through the API interface, which can lead to RCE vulnerabilities.

 ## Build jar file for this plugin